exyi/diplomka/diplomka/text/3-analysis-5-tuning.md

 ## Interactive Web Application for Parameter Tuning {#sec:tuning-app}

-In the preceding section [-@sec:testing-basepair-params], we have seen how each class of basepairs behaves somewhat differently.
+In [the preceding section @sec:testing-basepair-params], we have seen how each class of basepairs behaves somewhat differently.
 We have the need to assess the individual differences in assignment and allow us to tune the allowed boundaries in each basepairing family.
 <!-- Moreover, it is far from ideal to establish different selection criteria for each class, based on the FR3D observations, the approach was only fit as a proof of concept.
 Instead, we would prefer to get simpler model, ideally with shared limits for most classes or within each basepairing family.